dykatz/TidePodChan/README.md

 # TidePodChan
-A stupid JavaScript 2D game engine (for CSS 452).
+An unedible JavaScript 2D game engine (for CSS 452).

 ![Our New Mascot](mascot.jpg)